-The agent should call you to confirm your interview ahead of time.
-During the interview, they should clearly explain how the real estate sales process works and answer all of your questions.
+The agent should call you ahead of time to confirm your interview.
+During the interview, they should clearly explain how the real estate sales process works and answer all your questions.

-A good communicator provides clear and correct paperwork for you through the real estate process.
+A good communicator provides clear and correct paperwork.
 If you’re selling, the agent will draw up the contract.
 If you’re buying, they will write the offer letter.

-Interview your shortlist of agent candidates or set up listing presentations to evaluate how professional, prepared, and personable they seem.
+Interview your shortlist of agent candidates or set up listing presentations to evaluate if they’re professional, prepared, and personable.
 Ask tough questions to gauge their level of knowledge and skill.

 7 Warning Signs of a Bad Realtor.
 Look out for these red flags when you’re interviewing agents, from negative reviews to attitude problems.

 The Best Questions to Ask a Realtor.
-We spoke to realtors, brokers, and other professionals to discover the best questions to ask before committing to working with an agent.
+We spoke to realtors, brokers, and other real estate professionals to discover the best questions to ask before committing to working with an agent.